 Started in 2011, Concordia’s Clinical Teaching and Future Faculty Certificate Program offers flexible opportunities for residents to enhance their teaching skills and prepare for careers in clinical education and academia.
 The program offers flexible options; some residents have completed their required hours in as little as four weeks, while others spread it out over the course of a semester.
 Each resident is also assigned a CUW faculty member preceptor, allowing for individualized learning and growth.

 The program is on track to hit a milestone this upcoming academic year with its 200th graduate.
-Of those who have completed program, 19 became a faculty member after residency and many more serve as preceptors and clinical educators.
+Of those who have completed the program, 19 became a faculty member after residency and many more serve as preceptors and clinical educators.

 One of the beauties of the program is that it is customizable, says Andrew Traynor, PharmD, BCPS, who has been a part of the team of seven preceptors leading this program since its start eight years ago.